 The President-Elect shall succeed the President upon completion of the presidential term or whenever the President, for any reason, is unable to serve for the entire term of office.
-The President-Elect shall serve as the Chair of the Nominating Committee and shall be responsible for the annual review and update of the SPP strategic plan.
+The President-Elect shall be responsible for the annual review and update of the SPP strategic plan.
 The President-Elect shall collaborate with the President and appointed SPP committee chairs for development of annual charters for SPP committees.

 Section 4.
 Immediate Past-President.

 The Immediate Past-President shall serve as a member of the Nominating Committee.

 The Secretary shall assure that minutes are prepared and maintained for all meetings of the Board and the SPP members within thirty (30) days of the meetings, assure that proper notice is given for all meetings of the Board and members, and perform other such duties as may be prescribed by the Board and the President.
 The Secretary, together with the President or solely, may sign contracts between the SPP and other organizations.

 The Treasurer shall be responsible for financial oversight of the SPP in conjunction with the Board, the SPP Executive Director and various SPP committees.